-Tour options, when available, include lunch at the Hard Rock Cafe, pick up points in Richmond and live 60s music by some of the world’s top legend and tribute bands.
-One Kew Road is immediately opposite Richmond Station with fast and frequent train/tube services back to all parts of London.
+Tour options include pick up at Richmond’s One Kew Road where we host live 60s music by some of the world’s top legend and tribute bands.
+One Kew Road is immediately opposite Richmond Station with fast and frequent train / tube services back to all parts of London.

 This 3 hour, immersive, guided tour on a vintage London bus is ideal for groups and individuals with a common interest in one of the most defining decades of 20th Century Britain.
-You’ll hear about the birth of popular music and the counterculture that spawned Swinging 60s London as you pass by the homes of notable music legends, historic locations and iconic music venues on your journey from the Hard Rock Cafe in Piccadilly, down the Kings Road in Chelsea to Richmond via West London’s cradle of Blues & Rock.
+You’ll hear about the birth of popular music and the counterculture that spawned Swinging 60s London on your journey from the Hard Rock Cafe in Piccadilly, down the Kings Road in Chelsea to Richmond via West London’s cradle of Blues & Rock.

 Tour options include:

-- Live music after the tour by 60s legend MIKE BERRY and support tribute band THE WORD
+- Live music after the tour by 60s legends and tribute bands

 Unique to any other music heritage tour in London, we have ample capacity on our vintage 60s London bus to accommodate group bookings for up to 70 passengers on each tour.
 Email your requirements directly to info@60sBus.London